How to test Selling Partner API endpoints

 2. Set the baseUrl as Selling Partner API sandbox.

-3. Under the Params tab, pass the static request values from the Orders Swagger Model.
+3. Under the Params tab, pass the static request values from the Orders API model.

 2704